Replying to university offers

 - In some subjects, such as Humanities, it can be easier to get a place in Clearing even at prestigious universities, so making just one Firm choice may be better than choosing a second you don't really want

-- Holding an Insurance offer just for the sake of it would delay your entry into Clearing
+- Holding an Insurance offer just for the sake of it will delay your entry into Clearing

 - Make sure you reply to all of your offers – if you don't, and ignore the UCAS reminders, you'll be 'declined by default' and lose your offers

-You can track the progress of your application throughout the process using UCAS Track, which will give you an up-to-the-minute summary of where all your applications are in the system.
+You can track the progress of your application by signing in to UCAS Hub.
+There you'll find an up-to-the-minute summary of where all your applications are in the system.
 Your password will be sent to you with the acknowledgement of your application.

 There are several different deadlines for replying to university offers, depending on when you submitted your application and when UCAS gets offers and decisions from universities.